About this release

 2306

 This release is compatible with ChromeOS version 114, which Google has chosen as a Long Term Support (LTS) version.
 As such, Citrix continues to support this release to the end of the LTS lifecycle.
-Please refer to the Citrix Compatibility Statement for details and exclusions.
+Do refer to the Citrix Compatibility Statement for details and exclusions.

 What’s new